News

 Additional Tips:

-• Use Reading Time Wisely: Utilize the 5-minute reading time to understand the task and case notes thoroughly.
+• Use Reading Time Wisely: Use the 5-minute reading time to understand the task and case notes thoroughly.

 • Organize Case Notes: Structure case notes into clear paragraphs to aid in writing a well-organized letter.